Whether you’re opening a retail store in the US or starting a retail business in the UK, this guide is for you.

 Establish supplier KPIs

 A good supplier relationship depends on support, communication, and transparency.
-Developing these successfully increases efficiency for the retailer and supplier, allowing ideas to flow and products to ship seamlessly.
+Developing these successfully increases efficiency for both the retailer and supplier, allowing ideas to flow and products to ship seamlessly.

 - Defect rates.
 The amount of faulty or damaged products a supplier delivers.
 This indicates how reliable the supplier is.
 You can break down defect rates further by fault type (i.e., unusable or broken), and how long it takes a supplier to fix the product.